 Sergio Spaans, together with other researchers of the DankersLab, and collaborators from SyMO-chem and the TU/e, published his work on supramolecular surface functionalization with catechols for the improvement of cell-material interactions in the journal Biomaterials Science.
-The article is part of a special issue for Emerging Investigators.
+The article is featured on the cover of the special issue for Emerging Investigators 2017.
 The full article can be found here

 Patricia Dankers, along with 2 others from the Institute for Complex Molecular Systems at the TU/e, was awarded a prestigious Vidi grant from the NWO.
 The research made possible by this grant will focus on bestowing biomaterials with increased bioactivity for better communication with the human body.
 More information, also on the other awardees can be found on the website of the Cursor and the TU/e